 Crunching Numbers: What Cancer Screening Statistics Really Tell Us

-Over the past several years, the conversation about cancer screening has started to change within the medical community.
-Be it breast, prostate, or ovarian cancer, the trend is to recommend less routine screening, not more.
-These recommendations are based on an emerging—if counterintuitive—understanding that more screening does not necessarily translate into fewer cancer deaths and that some screening may actually do more harm than good.
+The conversation about cancer screening is changing within the medical community.
+Overall, the recent trends have been towards recommending less routine screening, not more.
+These recommendations are based on an evolving—if counterintuitive—understanding that more screening does not necessarily translate into fewer cancer deaths and that some screening may actually do more harm than good.

 Much of the confusion surrounding the benefits of screening comes from interpreting the statistics that are often used to describe the results of screening studies.
 An improvement in survival—how long a person lives after a cancer diagnosis—among people who have undergone a cancer screening test is often taken to imply that the test saves lives.